On Earth as it is in Heaven: for the common good, for you!

 Business = the CGC’s reason to exist and how we engage this purpose in our context.

 Having “church” as part of our name makes the next statement interesting.
 However, a God-sourced vision leads us to conclude that local churches are not in the church business.
+The church is not the protagonist of its own story.
 We are in the abundant life business through Christ (John 10:10) for the interconnected life, including human beings, on earth as it is in heaven.
 Meaning, the local church is a creation for the Creation.

-Capital “C” Creation here for us refers to all interconnected life including Homo sapiens!
+Capital “C” Creation here for us refers to all interconnected life including ever evolving human beings!
 From people and plants to planets and pulsars, energy and ecosystems, atoms to super-novas, cells and continents, souls to societies: our motivation is to heal the earth.
 (Check out this article, A Beloved Earth Community: Christian Mission in an Ecological Age.)